 Fungal and parasitic meningitis are often picked up when traveling, primarily in sub-Saharan or equatorial locations.
 The best way to protect yourself is to check health warnings before you travel to make sure your destination is not experiencing meningitis outbreaks, to drink or swim only in water you know is safe, and to make sure that all food has been properly cleaned and cooked before you eat.

 Unfortunately, there are no medicines that treat most types of this condition.
 It should resolve on it's own after a week.
-Here's more about how viral meningitis is diagnosed and meningitis treatment.

 Janet O’Dell, RN